onn-software/ddl-to-gql/README.md

 In this example we use [Knex.js](https://knexjs.org/) to connect to the database.
 We are agnostic from the SQL layer, by implementing our `QueryBuilder` interface any database can be connected.
-In the future we want to support more databases out of the box, but as od now we only supply a `QueryBuilder` for knex.
+In the future we want to support more databases out of the box, but as of now we only supply a `QueryBuilder` for knex.

 Take a look at our example how to set up Knex.